johniel-cenabre/reactjs-test-work/README.md

 ## Other

 Author here, I appreciate any free time you spend on this.
-I put the assignment together around 3 areas: layout (HTML, CSS), library/framework knowledge (React, Vue.js, Angular) and your thinking in code.
+I put the assignment together around 3 areas: layout (HTML, CSS), library/framework knowledge (Laravel, ReactJs) and your thinking in code.
 My advice is to first start with these areas and continue from there.